 No. 8- My last appointment was with the midwife who delivered my baby and she asked me if I had any questions about the birth.
 I was actually quite surprised to hear this question as I have never been asked this with my previous pregnancies.
 It would have been nice to hear this when I had my first baby, but with the midwives, I felt so well informed there was nothing to ask.

-All in all, I had excellent care with both my doctors and the midwives.
+In conclusion, I had excellent care with my doctors and midwives.
 I’m not saying one is better than the other, but there was a difference in practice.
 I was really happy to have midwives look after my prenatal care for my fourth pregnancy.
 I felt really comfortable with them and they provided all the support I needed.
 If you are expecting and not sure if you should go with an OB or a midwife, I hope this information helped!